-- b.
+- a.
 No impact.
+The Project site is designated as Grazing Land by the Farmland Mapping and Monitoring Program (DOC 2022a).
+Therefore, the project would not convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) to non-agricultural use. - b.
+No impact.
 The Project site is currently zoned R-1 for residential uses and is not under a Williamson Act contract.
 Therefore, the Project would not conflict with existing zoning for agricultural use or a Williamson Act contract. - c.
 No impact.
-As discussed in II.b, the Project site is zoned for residential uses.
-The proposed zone change would create commercial zoning throughout the Project site.
+As discussed in II.b, the Project site is currently zoned for residential uses.
+The proposed project would create the development of a storage facility.
 There are no forest lands, timberland, or timberland zoned Timberland Production lands on the Project site.
-Therefore, the Project would not conflict with existing zoning for, or cause rezoning of forest land or timberland, or timberland zoned Timberland Production. - d.
+Therefore, the Project would not conflict with existing zoning for, or cause rezoning of forest land or timberland, or timberland zoned Timberland Production.

+- d.
 No impact.
 There are no forestlands on the Project site.
-Therefore, the Project would not result in the loss of forestland or conversion of forest land to non-forest. - e.
-Less-than-significant impact.
-Please refer to responses II.a.
-This Project proposes rezoning in an area designated for urban development by the General Plan.
-There are no agricultural or forestlands in proximity to the Project that would experience conflicts in operation due to the proposed rezoning and development.
+Therefore, the project would not result in the loss of forestland or conversion of forest land to non-forest. - e.
+No impact.
+Please refer to responses II.a through II.d.
+This project proposes commercial development in an area designated for urban development by the General Plan.
+There are no agricultural or forestlands in proximity to the project that would experience conflicts in operation due to the proposed development.
+Therefore, the project would not involve other changes in the existing environment which, due to their location or nature, could result in conversion of farmland to non-agricultural use or conversion of forest land to non-forest use.

 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact III.
-AIR (QUALITY: app distri ere available, the significance criteria established by the licable air quality management or air pollution control ct may be relied upon to make the following erminations.
-Would the Project: a.
+AIR III.
+AIR QUALITY: app distri ere available, the significance criteria established by the dicable air quality management or air pollution control ict may be relied upon to make the following erminations.
+Would the project: a.
 Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b.
-Result in a cumulatively considerable net increase of any criteria pollutant for which the Project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? \boxtimes C. Expose sensitive receptors to substantial pollutant concentrations? \boxtimes d.
+Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? \boxtimes C. Expose sensitive receptors to substantial pollutant concentrations? \boxtimes d.
 Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? \boxtimes a.
 Less-than-significant impact with mitigation incorporated.
-The Project is located within the San Joaquin Valley Air Pollution Control District ("SJVAPCD").
+The project is located within the San Joaquin Valley Air Pollution Control District ("SJVAPCD").
 As such, air quality impacts from the Project are controlled through policies and provisions of the SJVAPCD and the General Plan.
 The SJVAPCD has adopted an Air Quality Attainment Plan (AQAP) and is required to submit a "Rate of Progress" document to the California Air Resources Board ("CARB") that demonstrates past and planned progress toward reaching attainment for all criteria pollutants.

 The SJVAPCD requires local jurisdictions to design all developments in ways that reduce air pollution from vehicles, which is the largest single category of air pollution in the San Joaquin Valley and from other stationary sources.
-They do so through the permitting authority under the New and Modified Stationary Source Review Rule (Rule 2201) and the Authority to Construct and Permit to Operate (Rule 2010).
+They do so through the permitting authority under the New and Modified Stationary Source Review Rule (Rule 2201) and the Authority to Construct and

+Permit to Operate (Rule 2010).
 Other regulations and policy that require compliance with air quality strategies for new commercial developments include, but are not limited to, Title 24 efficiency standards, Title 20 appliance energy efficiency standards, 2005 building energy efficiency standards, Assembly Bill 1493 motor vehicle standards, and compliance with the General Plan Air Quality Conservation Element.